 And, while we’re at it, I’ve been reminding my Congresswoman, Barbara Comstock, that liberals are volunteering and voting.
 Also, I address a long-running issue that occurs in my community once a year.

-Photo: Rickety stairs at the beach in Stratford, Virginia
+Photo: Rickety stairs at a beach in Stratford, Virginia

 Is it wrong that I got a sense of dark pleasure watching people tear into Mitch McConnell?
-His mocking, laughing face when a woman at the end of the town hall video mentions Elizabeth Warren is grotesque – this is not the time for laughter, sir.
-He disgusts me.
+His mocking, laughing face when a woman at the end of the town hall video mentions Elizabeth Warren is grotesque.